 With this wedding checklist, we start at 18 months before the big day and work right up until the day itself, letting you know what you should book or decide upon.
-This checklist can be condensed down (or stretched!) to suit however long you’ve got to plan your wedding, but for much shorter timescales, check out our guides on how to plan a wedding in six months and three months.
+This timeline can be condensed down (or stretched!) to suit however long you’ve got to plan your wedding, but for much shorter timescales, check out our guides on how to plan a wedding in six months, three months, and six weeks.

 To make it even easier, this list works hand-in-hand with the wedding checklist on the Hitched app.
-You can tick everything off as you go along and keep your to-do list with you as you plan on the move.
+You can personalise your checklist with how long until your wedding, what tasks you need to do, and keep track by ticking them off as you go along.
 Here's our planning checklist for each stage of the wedding journey:

 - 18 Months to Go